Faculty and Staff Training and Workshops

 Banner 9 - Introduction

 Learn how to use the administrative system, Banner 9.
-This online learning module provides general overview of the banner as part of the onboarding process for new employees/change of roles at USF.
+This online learning module provides a general overview of the banner as part of the onboarding process for new employees/change of roles at USF.

 Instructor, Insun He.